Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Cost of Irish citizenship by Descent Application

 The cost of applying for Irish citizenship by descent can vary depending on several factors, including the specific route you’re taking, where you apply, and any additional services you may require.
 The primary cost associated with the application is the application fee itself.
-As of September 2023, the fee for an adult Irish citizenship application is €175.
+The fee for an adult Irish citizenship application is €175.

 Overview